mcustiel/phiremock/README.md

 ### Contributing:

 Just submit a pull request.
-Don't forget to run tests and php-cs-fixer first.
+Don't forget to run tests and php-cs-fixer first and write documentation.

 ### Thanks to